pdf-raku/PDF-Font-Loader-raku/README.md

 - PDF::Font::Loader depends on Font::FreeType which further depends on the [freetype](https://www.freetype.org/download.html) library, so you must install that prior to installing this module.

-- Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) package and command-line tools is strongly recommended.
+- Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) library and command-line tools is strongly recommended.